taalendigitaal/bootstrap-passwordstrength/OPTIONS.md

   Default: `false` (Boolean)

   Sets if it supports unstable Bootstrap 4 (true) or the current Bootstrap 3 (false), the progress bar html is different.
+Keep in mind that the current Boostrap 4 support is very basic.

 * __showProgressBar__: